-Prerequisite(s): 1 of BUS331(Financial Management), FIN331(Financial Management)
+Prerequisite(s): FIN331(Financial Management)

 FLM - Film

 Film Production Practicum

 The practicum course is for any student who wishes to gain credit for significant contributions to a specific campus organization while developing specific communication skills.

 Monster Movies

 Monster Movies is a survey course that explores the history and impact that imaginary and wicked persons, animals, or things in film have had on our culture.
 Utilizing portions of historically significant monster movies, students will analyze the construction of these cinematic creatures and investigate why audiences enjoy being frightened.